The headlines are often grim:

 Characters in children’s movies are increasingly using seat belts, bike helmets and crosswalks, but there is still much room for improvement, a Centers for Disease Control and Prevention study found.
 Approximately one half of scenes still depict unsafe practices, and the consequences of these behaviors are rarely shown.

 The Tri-State Transportation Campaign yesterday released a report identifying the tri-state regions most dangerous roads for pedestrians.
 Topping the list is Hempstead Turnpike in Nassau County.
 Between 2006 and 2008, 13 pedestrians were killed along the 16-mile stretch of roadway, with most of those fatalities occurring as the road passes through Elmont, Franklin Square and Hempstead.
-You might want to … Read the rest
+You might want to make a comparison to the 2005-2007 statistics we wrote about previously.

 The sports pages the last several months have been filled with reports of Congressional hearings and testimony concerning concussions and the National Football League particularly the long-term health effects of head injuries on players.
-Years ago when people thought about football players injuries, the attention was focused more on injuries such as knee injuries and other effects on bone structure, … Read the rest
+Years ago when people thought about football players injuries, the attention was focused more on injuries such as knee injuries and other effects on bone structure, such as arthritis.
+When I was in law school, research I undertook in connection with a project revealed statistics that showed that the life expectancy of professional football players was lower than the general population because of such injuries.

 A print advertisement placed by Allstate in newspapers takes information from The Allstate Foundation Report on Teen Driving, 2005, and puts it in a form called “Parent-Teen Driving Contract”.
 The contract lists several topics with corresponding statistics from the Report.
-For each topic, there is a blank space for “Agreement” to be filled in, and another blank space for “Consequences” … Read the rest
+For each topic, there is a blank space for “Agreement” to be filled in, and another blank space for “Consequences” to be filled in.
+At the bottom of the contract is a space for the Teen Driver’s signature, and another for the Parent/Guardian signature.
+An interactive contract can be downloaded from the Internet.

 New federal rules will make the nations 474,000 school buses safer by requiring higher seat backs, mandating lap and shoulder belts on small school buses and setting safety standards for seat belts on large school buses, U.S. Secretary of Transportation Mary E. Peters announced this past October.